 In this wonderful year, we made a difference in the lives of LGBT immigrants from Mexico, El Salvador, Honduras, Guatemala, Nicaragua and Columbia.
 Here are some of our accomplishments.

-Implemented two weekend retreats with a total of 33 participants to rave reviews
+Staff implemented two weekend retreats with a total of 33 participants to rave reviews

 We also implemented three one-day events with a total of 51 participants.